Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Numerical Results

 As we can see in the above definition, $\chi$ helps us measure the relative importance of both components of the velocity.

 Figure \ref{fig:Fpez_partIndiv} depicts how the force due to EP in the vertical direction is fairly constant around zero, with a clear perturbation in the interval highlighted in gray.
+This perturbation is consistent with the crossing of one of the filamentary structures of $E_{ep,z}$ seen in figure \ref{fetavertical}.
+Both show similar magnitudes, around $2.5 b_0 v_0/c$.
+Moreover, it is expected for particles to experience an intense but brief force as they pass through one of these structures.
 This behavior occurs in a large portion of the particles whose ratio between $\mu$ and $|\mathbf{v}|^2$ departs from the value $1/9$.
-Moreover, it is compatible with the structure of $F_{ep,z}$ seen in Figure \ref{fetavertical}.
-Analyzing the latter, it is expected for particles to feel an intense but brief force as they pass through one of the elongated structures of $F_{ep,z}$.

-Regarding figure \ref{fig:chi_partIndiv}, there is a clear boost of the particle's value of $\chi$ at about the same time when $F_{ep,z}$ is perturbed.
+Regarding figure \ref{fig:chi_partIndiv}, there is a clear boost of the particle's value of $\chi$ at about the same time when $E_{ep,z}$ is perturbed.
 Recalling equation \eqref{definicion chi}, this growth also indicates an increase in the importance of the parallel velocity over the perpendicular component.
-This seems to indicate that the electronic pressure generates a parallel acceleration in the particles through the thin structures of $F_{ep,z}$.
+This seems to indicate that the electronic pressure generates a parallel acceleration in the particles through the thin structures of $E_{ep,z}$.

-The goal now is to to test in a quantitative way whether there is a correlation between the particles that cross one of the thin structures of $F_{ep,z}$ and those whose average pitch-angle value is low.
+The goal now is to to test in a quantitative way whether there is a correlation between the particles that cross one of the thin structures of $E_{ep,z}$ and those whose average pitch-angle value is low.
 For that purpose we first need to discriminate between the particles that passed through at least one of the thin structures and those that did not.
-We focus on the $F_{ep,z}$ field seen by test particles throughout the entire simulation.
-For each one, we detect extreme values of $F_{ep,z}$ using the IQR method\cite{gelman1995bayesian}.
-With this approach, every point that is either smaller than $(q_1 - 1.5\cdot IQD)$ or greater than $(q_3 + 1.5\cdot IQD)$ is considered to be extreme.
-Here, $q_1$ and $q_3$ are the first and third quartiles of the set of $F_{ep,z}$ values seen by the specific particle, and $IQD$ is the inter-quartile distance \cite{stats_book}.
-Then, groups of consecutive extreme points are identified.
+We focus on the $E_{ep,z}$ field seen by test particles throughout the entire simulation.
+For each one, we detect extreme values of $E_{ep,z}$ using the IQR method\cite{gelman1995bayesian}.
+With this approach, every point that is either smaller than $(q_1 - 1.5\cdot IQD)$ or greater than $(q_3 + 1.5\cdot IQD)$ is considered to be extreme, as illustrated in figure \ref{fig: iqr} for a specific particle.
+Here, $q_1$ and $q_3$ are the first and third quartiles of the set of $E_{ep,z}$ values seen by the specific particle, and $IQD$ is the inter-quartile distance \cite{stats_book}.
+Then, groups of consecutive extreme points are identified, two of which are shown in figure \ref{fig: iqr} as blue dots.
 Every one of these can potentially be one of the thin structures of the EP field.
-To determine whether they are or not, we calculate the energy supplied by the $F_{ep,z}$ field for all points in each group.
+To determine whether they are or not, we calculate the energy supplied by the $E_{ep,z}$ field for all points in each group.
 That is,